Markel Bergara: Real Sociedad

 Bergara was born in Elgoibar, Gipuzkoa.
-A Real Sociedad youth graduate, he started his professional career on loan, having season-long spells in the Segunda División with SD Eibar and UD Vecindario, both ended in relegation.
+A Real Sociedad youth graduate, he started his career on loan, having season-long spells in the Segunda División with SD Eibar and UD Vecindario, both ended in relegation.

 On 4 September 2007, Bergara made his first-team debut, appearing in a 1–0 away defeat against UD Las Palmas in the second round of the Copa del Rey.
 He only played four times in the league in his first year, also in the second tier.

 Bergara appeared in 19 games in 2009–10 as the Basques returned to La Liga after a three-year absence, as champions.
 He made his debut in the competition on 13 September 2010, in a 2–2 away draw against UD Almería (three minutes played).
-He finished the campaign with exactly the same number of appearances as the club retained its league status, albeit in 491 more minutes of play.
+He finished the campaign with the same number of appearances as the club retained its league status, albeit in more minutes.

 In 2012–13, Bergara contributed 28 matches as Real finished fourth and returned to the UEFA Champions League after more than a decade.
 He scored his first goal as a professional on 24 March 2014, but in a 4–3 loss at Almería.

 Bergara missed the vast majority of the 2016–17 season, due to an ankle injury.